Welcome to our school

 Mrs Oxley and Mrs McElroy

-Below - our terrific classroom display of writing & artwork on the theme 'Good To Be Me' and more fantastic writing and artwork inspired by the story of 'Fizzlebert Stump';-
+Below - our terrific classroom display of writing & artwork, from the Autumn Term, on the theme 'Good To Be Me' and more fantastic writing and artwork inspired by the story of 'Fizzlebert Stump';-